komichiakebi74-source/mihon-author-recommendation-ver/README.md

 When a search result lacks creator metadata, the repository may fetch details within its request budget and validate the result.
 An item that cannot be confirmed as sharing a creator is not allowed into the creator row.

 ### Multilingual tags and scoring

-Tags are mapped to internal semantic identities instead of comparing display strings directly.
-Known aliases such as `爱情`, `愛情`, `恋愛`, and `romance` can therefore participate in the same comparison.
-Unknown tags are retained conservatively as source-native identities, so compatibility does not depend on every source using a fixed vocabulary.

 Up to four core tags are selected for the target manga, while remaining tags provide secondary evidence.
 Content scoring is driven mainly by target-core-tag coverage and also considers core-tag Jaccard overlap and secondary-tag matches.
 A candidate with many extra tags is therefore not unfairly penalized simply for having a larger tag set.